msb1/covid19-tracker-fitter/README.md

 is as follows: any death where the disease “caused or is *assumed* to have caused or *contributed to* death.”
 Confirmed lab tests are not required.
 (And also it is hoped that this is not being done to get close to the latest model estimates and support the current USA shutdown.)</h6>

+<h6>Note: Examination of NY data in particular show addition of ~1700 nursing home deaths attributed to COVID19 a few days ago.
+Similarly other states
+show considerable variation in death rate reporting.
+It is also noted that deaths are reported on a daily basis but that each death may have occurred on any day up to 10 days prior.</h6>

 <h4>CovidTracker.ipynb</h4>
 <ol>